soijen/soijen.github.io/_products/en/cards-letters/mundo-pata-cards.md

 - card-set
 - aventura
 ---
+This assorted greeting card set features an adventurous pup doing 6 outdoor activities: hiking, canoeing, snowshoeing, camping, van-living and creating a campfire.
+Perfect to write a fun note to friends and family or as a special gift to someone with their own adventure dog.

-The “El Mundo a Pata” note card collection features adventure-pup inspired designs, perfect to keep in touch with friends and family.
-This set of 6 A2 cards, blank inside, is printed on archival, environmentally friendly paper and comes with 6 white envelopes.
+This set includes 6 A2 cards, one of each design.
+Cards are blank inside and printed on thick, responsibly sourced paper.
+Set comes with 6 white envelopes and 6 mini stickers.

-Featured designs: Snowshoe pup, camping pup, paddling pup, backpacking pup, campfire pup and adventure-mobile pup.
+To give back to the wild places we love, we donate at least 1% of our sales to organizations dedicated to environmental conservation.
+We are proud use recycled and responsibly sourced materials to create our products.

+Greeting card sets are packaged plastic free in kraft paper box.